 - Computer(s) – it would be simpler if you can use one, but typically, the setup will consist of two computers for two different actions – streaming and encoding.
 The one that has a stronger CPU should be dedicated solely to encoding.

-In simple terms, this means you can start your journey with 8 GB of RAM and an i5 processor.
-As time progresses and once you are a skilled streamer, you can invest in better equipment and follow-up gear to make your content all the more attractive.
+Simply put, this means you can start your journey with 8 GB of RAM and an i5 processor.
+As time progresses and you become a skilled streamer, you can invest in better equipment to make your content all the more attractive.

-Our Twitch streaming experience through a computer would not be complete with just the basic equipment.
+On that note, our Twitch PC streaming experience would not be complete with just the basic equipment.

 Speaking of which…

-However, for the best possible quality and content of the stream, here are some additional tools and gear that are more than helpful.
-That is true, whether you want to stream privately on Twitch or to have a large audience.
+However, for the best quality and content, here are helpful tools and equipment.
+Whether you want to stream privately on Twitch or to have a large audience consider these!

-Presuming that you’ll want your audience to fully experience the quality of your broadcasted content, you will dedicate your time and funds to finding the right camera.
+Presuming you want your audience to experience the quality of your broadcast content, you will dedicate your time and funds to finding the right camera.

-Hence, you’ll need a camera.
-If you’re broadcasting from your laptop, you’d think to use the in-built camera, but still, give a chance to some of the cameras we’ll mention here:
+You’ll need a camera no matter what.
+If broadcasting from your laptop, you’d think to use the in-built camera, but still, give these cameras a chance as your webcam feed:

 QUICK OVERVIEW: Best Webcams

-One might easily ask – why the heck do I need the mic?
-I’m just gonna play games and let people watch.
+One might easily ask – why the heck do I need a mic?

-But, primarily – let’s be candid all of us here – you’re still not that awesome a gamer.
+Let’s be candid – you’re still not that awesome a gamer.
 So, you will need something to keep your audience engaged.

-Merely playing games and not giving any audio feedback will soon become boring and you will see lesser viewers by the day.
+Players who play video games with no audio feedback will soon become boring to others.
+You will see fewer viewers by the day.

-This is why a good microphone is a must to keep giving comments and genuine reactions during the gaming course, or whatever that you are streaming.
+This is why a good microphone is a must.
+Use it to comment and give genuine reactions during the course of gameplay.
+It is honestly boring to watch silent streams.

 So, get a microphone.
-This will give your stream a personal note.
-It will help you bond with the audience.
-It will help them get to know you.
-Eventually, this is what will get them to stay and subscribe to your channel.
+It doesn’t have to cost much!
+It will help your fans get to know you better.
+This is what gets them to stay and subscribe to your channel.

 Ask five people, they will give you ten different options.
-Consult the stores and salesmen; they will push the most expensive one.
-I know that these are the dream, but remember, you are trying to earn money with as low starting budget as possible.
+Consult the store’s salesmen; they will push the most expensive ones.
+Remember, you are trying to earn money on a low starting budget.

-Yet, you cannot afford the quality to suffer due to your unwillingness to spend a few tens of dollars.
+Yet, you cannot afford the quality to suffer with a subpar mic.

-I know the headset with the integrated mic is the first thing that comes to your mind, but I’d strongly advise against that.
-To spare you the further trouble of overthinking, here’s a list of good choices for a streamer beginner:
+A headset with an integrated mic might come to mind, but I’d strongly advise against those.
+To spare you further trouble, here’s a list of good products to consider for a beginner streamer: